What are Large Language Models (LLMs)? Examples Included

 As neural networks analyze volumes of data, they become more proficient at understanding the significance of inputs.
 For instance, pronouns like “it” are often ambiguous as they can relate to different nouns.
 In such cases, the model determines relevance based on words close to the pronoun.

-How are LLMs trained?
+How are large language models trained?

 They don’t need further training for specific tasks.
 These kinds of models are called foundation models

 Foundation models use zero-shot learning.
 Simply put, they don’t require much instruction to generate text for diverse purposes.
-Other variations are one-shot or few-shot learnings.
+Other variations are one-shot or few-shot learning.
 They all improve output quality for selective purposes when they’re fed with examples of correctly accomplishing tasks.

 To produce better output, these models undergo: